 Jewel House | Tower of London, UK

-Historic Royal Palaces are exploring the history of the Crown Jewels in an enhanced, elegant exhibition at the Tower of London.
+Historic Royal Palaces present the permanent exhibition of the Crown Jewels at the Tower of London.
+Jewel House is a transformative project that highlights the historical significance of the Crown Jewels.

-To meet the brief, Michael Grubb Studio focused on the key design principles of flexibility, sustainability, and visitor experience.
-The new showcases contain various contents supported my media material.
-Therefore, it was critical for the lighting to be arranged in a way that granted the client flexibility to appropriately illuminate any items inside.
+To meet the project brief, our lighting design emphasises flexibility, sustainability, and an exceptional visitor experience.
+The new showcases house various artefacts, supported by engaging media materials.
+Therefore, it was vital to arrange the lighting to grant the client the flexibility to illuminate each item effectively.

 “It has been a huge pleasure to work with Historic Royal Palaces on this project.
 It’s wonderful to work with people who are so dedicated to their individual speciality and role.
 On a personal level, it was fantastic to be working with so many talented women who were leading the client and design teams and who made the project a joy to be a part of.